The Living Forecast: Evolving Day-Ahead Predictions into Intraday Reality: Introduction

 Given this operational role of intraday forecasting, the ability to quantify uncertainty is essential.
 While point forecasts provide a single-valued estimate of future outcomes, they fail to capture the uncertainty inherent in power system operations.
 Probabilistic forecasts address this by offering richer information about forecast uncertainty, enabling risk-aware decisions in scheduling, reserve allocation, and market bidding \cite{wang2023quantifying, costilla2022operating}.
 For example, quantile forecasts are widely used in electricity market bidding strategies, where upper and lower quantiles help balance profit maximization with the risk of imbalance penalties \cite{visser2024probabilistic, zhang2025weather}.
 However, these forecasts are typically produced independently for each time step, which means they provide information only about marginal distributions, not the temporal joint distribution.
 As a result, they do not support sampling of realistic trajectories and are limited in applications such as scenario generation or time-coupled optimization.
 Fully probabilistic forecasters overcome these limitations by modelling a joint probability distribution over the entire forecast horizon, conditioned on available inputs \cite{bolat2025one}.
 From this distribution, one can directly obtain point, quantile, and ensemble forecasts, enabling consistent and flexible use across a range of decision-making tasks.
 However, as the day progresses and new observations become available, these forecasts must be updated to preserve accuracy and relevance in intraday operations.

-A variety of methods have been explored for this purpose, but each comes with important limitations.
-One option is to train separate models for intraday forecasting, conditioned on partial observations \cite{visser2024probabilistic}, but this increases training and maintenance effort and may be inconsistent with the original day-ahead forecast.
-Sliding-window-based autoregressive \mbox{(re-)training} adapts to recent conditions, yet the required amount of data gets larger with the time resolution and it may underperform for longer horizons.
-Heuristic updates, such as bias correction or smoothing \cite{kolkmann2024modeling}, are simple and fast but limited to marginal adjustments without a coherent probabilistic structure.
-Copula-based updates adjust temporal dependencies while preserving marginals \cite{austnes2025probabilistic}; however, separating marginal and dependency modelling can introduce inconsistencies.
-Overall, these methods can improve short-term accuracy but often demand significant resources or sacrifice probabilistic coherence.
+A variety of methods have been explored for intraday forecast refinement, yet each presents important limitations.
+One common approach is to train separate models for intraday forecasting conditioned on partial observations \cite{visser2024probabilistic}.
+While effective, this strategy increases training and maintenance effort and may lead to inconsistencies with the original day-ahead forecast.
+Adaptive schemes based on sliding-window autoregressive training update predictions using recent data, but their data requirements grow with temporal resolution, and they may struggle to preserve performance over longer horizons.
+Heuristic corrections, such as bias adjustment or smoothing \cite{kolkmann2024modeling}, are computationally efficient but operate primarily at the marginal level, lacking a coherent probabilistic structure.
+Copula-based approaches explicitly model temporal dependencies while preserving marginal distributions \cite{austnes2025probabilistic}.
+However, separating marginal and dependency modelling can introduce structural inconsistencies.